 Although the FDA may exempt the requirement for prior review and approval by the IRB in emergency use cases [21 CFR 56.104(c)], SCRIHS Institutional Review Board (IRB) policy requires prior review and confirmation that use of the article meets FDA criteria by the IRB Chair, Vice Chair(s), or physician IRB member in these situations.
+In accord with FDA regulations, investigators who administer an investigational treatment, in an emergency situation, without IRB approval, must submit a report of the use to the IRB within five working days.

-In accord with FDA regulations, any subsequent use of the test article in another subject must first receive full IRB review.
+In addition, any subsequent use of the test article in another subject must first receive full IRB review.
 The FDA acknowledges, however, that it would be inappropriate to deny emergency treatment to a second individual if the only obstacle is that the IRB has not had sufficient time to convene a meeting to review the issue.